lpio/lpio-spec/client.md

 ## Handling received messages.

-- Create an ack message for every user message and add it to multiplexer.
+- Create an ack message for every received user message and add it to multiplexer.
 - Emit a `message` event for every user message and pass the message as an argument.
-- If there are messages of type 'ack', callbacks waiting for those acks need to be called.
+- If there are messages of type `ack`, callbacks waiting for those acks need to be called.

 ## Connected and disconnected.

 Client should emit `connected` and `disconnected` events.
 Due to the nature of polling approach, closed connection doesn't mean disconnection.

-Client needs to implement a `disconnectedAfter` option, `5` by default.
-Which means that only after 5 failed in the row attemts to open a connection client will emit `disconnected`.
+Client should emit `disconnected` only after `disconnectedAfter` amount of failed attempts is reached.

 Also client should NOT emit `disconnected` if it is not connected and it should NOT emit `connected` if it is already connected.